haku-kiro/100DaysOfCode/Day22/readme.md

-# Day 21
+# Day 22

 ## Objectives

-- Just going to do some random code wars challanges
- - <CodeWars.com>
+- No internet today, but I will be working with a python module called tornado, which helps facilitate the creation of websocket servers; to enable real time communication between server and client.

 ## Resources

-- Code wars katas (7s and 8s only)
+- Working through 480 Book (Websockets client) and google searches around tornado (a python module).

 ### Setup

-- Online ide as well as vs code
+- python file for server, webpage as the client

 ### Suggested plan for tomorrow